uglyduckling14/BinarySearchTrees/README.md

 # Assn 2: Recursion
 ## Introduction:
-Using recursion, travers and report information on binary search trees.
+Using recursion, traverse and report information on binary search trees.

 ### public String toString(){
     //output is: